 I just love approaches to football grounds, especially ones where a crowd is gathering.
 Home and away fans bought from the various street traders selling food and drink.
 My purchase of three sticks with freshly grilled beef on them proved to be a winner.
 To wash it down, I opted for a can of Leo.
 The total outlay was less than a quid.

 The far side was made up of semi-permanent open stands on scaffolding, not unlike what you see at golf tournaments.
-However, these were extremely steep, which offered a good view, but required some fitness to climb them.
-Although there were no seats as such, everyone sat down to watch.
+However, these were extremely steep, with no seats, while offering a good view, and they required some fitness to climb them.

 The visiting Army fans were in the next block along.
 I would guess that around 500 had travelled down from Bangkok.
 As ever, a group of young ultras tried to lead the cheerleading at the front.
 They were joined by a brilliant older bloke wearing a Portugal away shirt.
 At first, I thought his dance on the little stage was for a laugh, but he carried on for the full first half.

 The teams, as customary, stood for the King's Anthem before kick-off.
 All the locals were friendly towards me.
 Thais are well known for smiling, but the people of Samut Songkhram were breaking all kinds of records.
-They particularly seemed to like my struggle up the stand and my doing a few quick recordings of my surroundings.
+They seemed to particularly like my struggle up the stand and my making a few quick recordings of my surroundings.

-The pitch was a real pudding and in awful condition in places.
-This must have made fluid play difficult.
+The pitch was a real pudding and in awful condition in places, making fluid play difficult.
 Army showed their quality in the early stages, but the home side was really putting in a shift as a defeat could have had disastrous consequences in their attempts at staying up.

 The players had left the pitch, but out of nowhere, a big cheer went up.
 I looked down to see the hilarious sight of the heroic dancer having gone straight through the stage.
 His pals were trying to lift him out of the debris!